-Old Dominion Animal Hospital Receptionists do a lot more than just answer the phone.
-We pride ourselves on having “real people” answer the phone so your concerns about your pet are not greeted by a recording.
+As part of our veterinary staff, Old Dominion Animal Hospital Receptionists do a lot more than just answer the phone.
+We pride ourselves on having “real people” on the other end of the phone rather than greet you with a recording.
 Our receptionists are your link to your pet’s doctor and they treat your questions with care and respect.

-Our receptionists are there to greet you as you come into our hospital and to assist you and your pet into our examination rooms, checking your pet’s weight and getting the vital information on the reason for your pet’s visit to our animal hospital.
-They maintain your pet’s computerized records, and will also help with discharge and go home instructions or medications.
-Please feel free to call them anytime you have questions about your pet’s health care.
-We appreciate the busy and varied work our receptionist perform every day.
+Our veterinary staff is there to greet you when you come to our animal hospital to assist you and your pet into our examination rooms.
+They will check your pet’s weight and get vital information about the reason for your pet’s visit to our animal hospital.
+Our veterinary staff also maintains your pet’s computerized records, and they are happy to help provide instructions or medications.
+Feel free to call them anytime you have questions about your pet’s health care.
+We appreciate the busy and varied work our receptionists perform every day.

 Our Practice Manager

-The manager handles all our data and computer systems, oversees the practice performance, and makes sure we follow all safety practices.
-The job requires the ability to be flexible during the day as she might be receptionist one moment and veterinary assistant the next, but that’s part of what makes the job so much fun.
+Our veterinary manager handles all our data and computer systems, oversees the practice performance, and makes sure the entire veterinary staff follows all safety practices.
+The job requires the ability to be flexible as she might be a receptionist one moment and veterinary assistant the next, but that’s part of what makes the job so much fun.

-If you ever have any problems at Old Dominion Animal Hospital, just ask to speak to our office manager because she can help.
-The manager handles all credit policies, and client services.
+If you ever have any problems at Old Dominion Animal Hospital, just ask to speak to our office manager – she can help.
+The manager handles all credit policies and client services.

 Our Animal Caregivers

 Our kennel assistants are our real animal caregivers.
 They take pride in the way they care for your pets while they stay with us.
-They do everything they can to make your pet’s stay safe and comfortable.
+They do everything they can to make your pet’s stay safe and comfortable at our animal hospital.
 They are the ones who feed, clean, nurse, walk, and play with your pet.

-Our animal caregivers are often high school or college students who have a keen desire to pursue a career in veterinary medicine and this is often the position where they gain their first experience.
-Old Dominion Animal Hospital is pleased to give these students their first introduction into a wonderful life of caring for animals.
+Our animal caregivers are often high school or college students who have a keen desire to pursue a career in veterinary medicine.
+Working at Old Dominion is frequently how they gain their first experience.
+Old Dominion Animal Hospital is pleased to give these students their first introduction to a wonderful life of caring for animals.